G-2004/SWDV-Java_Project/Project_110_CurVer/README.md

 Combat gui exists and provides a visual way to select moves and targets.

+backup files present

 FP:
 Annotate code.
 I am drowning in confusion.

 enemy ai

 finish/make story

+*12/13/2025
+Fixed swap so a unit can not swap with itself.

+improved comments in combat and combatGui

+backup files removed
 ##########################################################################
 FUTURE PLANS